RAJA-2004/Java/README.md

 4. Push your changes to your forked repository.
 5. Create a pull request to merge your changes into this repository.

-Please ensure that your contributions align with the focus of this repository on C++ and OOP.
+Please ensure that your contributions align with the focus of this repository on Java and OOPs.

 ## License